Updated September 2020.

 New Orleans is a blast any time of year, but Halloween is especially festive.
 New Orleans and Halloween were made for each other and finding creepy things to do in New Orleans during Halloween is a real treat.
 I recently spent Halloween finding as many spooky things to do in New Orleans as I could cram into a weekend.
 (I threw in a few cool things to do in New Orleans as well.)
 Here are my top seven.

-The premise is you and up to 5 companions are locked in a dark morgue and given 60 minutes to escape.
-There are clues hidden throughout and you must work together to find the escape route.
-In the midst of this there is a “zombie” attached to a chain hindering your escape efforts.
-As the prominently displayed clock ticks away, the chain is loosened and the zombie gets closer and closer to you.
+The premise is you and up to five companions are locked in a dark morgue and given 60 minutes to escape.
+There are clues hidden throughout, and you must work together to find the escape route.
+In the midst of this, there is a “zombie” attached to a chain hindering your escape efforts.
+As the prominently displayed clock ticks away, the chain is loosened, and the zombie gets closer and closer to you.

 It is a testament to how realistic and well-crafted this fantasy is that you openly yell out escape strategies to your partners, assuming that the zombie is dead.
 So, of course, he can’t understand.

 “Hey Joe!” you yell over the zombie’s head frantically waving your arms.
 “You figure out the combination lock while I distract the zombie.
 YO, ZOMBIE!
 ZOMBIE!
 Over here, fresh meat!”

 Of course, the “zombie” is a perfectly healthy–and very much alive–actor who is listening and understanding everything you are saying.
 So much for our sophisticated escape strategy.

 While not spooky or scary, eating at Middendorf’s is one of the cool things to do in New Orleans.
 Daryl, from The Walking Dead, gave this waterside restaurant a big thumbs up.
 Hey…if it’s cool with Daryl.
 He was right.
-Tasty Cajun fare; alligator, crayfish and gumbo with a great view.
+Eat tasty Cajun fare, such as alligator, crayfish, and gumbo with a great view.